Notes on Culture & Antique Art, Ethnic Decor & Vintage Fashion | Wovensouls Art Gallery

 This is one of the set of 4 paintings that are very rare with two characeteristics that make them unique.

-First, the blue background is seen only in a handful of Yao ceremonial paintings.
+First, the blue/green background is seen only in a handful of Yao ceremonial paintings.
 These are highly prized finds for their rarity as well as their aesthetic value.

 Second, the painting style is very unique – there are characters on a plain background without any embellishment of the background.
 These are works of ‘naive’ art.
 It could be that he had not yet come within the folds of influence of the styles that were popular elsewhere and his personal style remained uncorrupted by the ‘popular’ view.
 As a result the artist we see the stamp of his own soul on the painting, rather than just that of his ethnic group.
 And it is this soul-stamp that makes this set of 4 pieces extremely charming.

-There is fading and some wear and tear
+There is fading and wear due to age.

 UPDATE: I learnt from a reader that these are Cao Lan paintings from Vietnam.